ipfn-hpl/esther-ops/hdf5/README.md

-Esther HFD5 Data Acquisition Files
+Esther HFD5 Data Acquisition Files in AFS Storage
 ==============================

 1. Install AFS client on your local machine, and connect to `/afs/psi.ch/project/esther`